 Everything You Need to Know About Minor in Consumption (MIC) Charges

 August marks the beginning of the school year in Flagstaff.
 As many wide-eyed college students move in, many new situations arise.
-While learning how to do your own laundry or make dinner or figure out where the liberal studies class is in, you’ll also get a mix of some very important life decisions and choices to make.
+While learning how to do your own laundry, make dinner, or figure out where the liberal studies class is, you’ll also have to make some very important life decisions and choices.

 Freedom and Testing Boundaries

 College brings freedom to young adults.
-Sometimes this freedom also brings consequences that will turn into lessons.
+Sometimes, this freedom also brings consequences that turn into lessons.
 The underage consumption of alcohol is prevalent among college campuses across the nation.
-It is staggering how many Freshmen college students don’t know or understand the consequences they can face when involved with underage drinking.
+It is staggering how many Freshman college students don’t know or understand the consequences they can face when involved with underage drinking.

-Let’s set the scene – you’re at a new friend’s room down the hall when a group of others pop their heads in and ask if you want to go to a party off-campus.
-Your friend looks at you, smiles, and your first thought is, “cool, meeting new people is what college is all about, right?”
-You two decide to grab some cash and join the group wandering the halls before heading to the party.
+Let’s set the scene—you’re at a new friend’s room down the hall when a group of others pop their heads in and ask if you want to go to a party off-campus.
+Your friend looks at you and smiles, and your first thought is, “Cool, meeting new people is what college is all about, right?”
+You two decide to grab some cash and join the group, wandering the halls before heading to the party.

-You get there, are offered a few drinks and notice everyone else is drinking so why not?
+You get there, are offered a few drinks, and notice everyone else is drinking, so why not?
 It won’t hurt.
-Then you drink a few more, the music gets louder, you meet more people, exchange numbers, get invited to a couple more parties next week, and suddenly the music stops.
-Then there is pounding at the door.
-The police have arrive on a noise complaint call.
+Then you drink a few more, the music gets louder, you meet more people, exchange numbers, and get invited to a couple more parties next week, and suddenly, the music stops.
+Then, there is pounding at the door.
+The police have arrived on a noise complaint call.

-Everyone starts running out the back door but you don’t quite make it before the police asks for your collaboration.
+Everyone starts running out the back door, but you don’t quite make it before the police ask for your collaboration.
 They take your information, look at your driver’s license, and they notice you are a few years under the legal drinking age.
-The police can tell you’ve had a few drinks and you admit to it.
-They give you a short lecture, ask you where you live and charge you with a minor in consumption (MIC).
+The police can tell you’ve had a few drinks, and you admit to it.
+They give you a short lecture, ask you where you live, and charge you a minor in consumption (MIC).
 But what’s that?
 What did you just get charged with?
 Are you going to have to pay fines?
 You don’t have any money left over after paying tuition.
 Is this going to stay on your record forever?
 What will future employers say?
 What do I do?

 Not all situations play out just like this but this scene is not far from those that occur in Flagstaff.
 Now let’s start answering some of the questions you may have if you’re in this situation.